Jump to content

 11. My favorites of the Texas BBQ cuisine, are the pulled pork and the brisket.
 Other BBQ items are prepared better in other regions of the U.S. If anybody can provide a gastronomical review of the pulled pork and brisket it would be appreciated.
 Kolobos - the fact that your TG hogged all the pulled pork (sorry about that pun) is an indication it was quite tasty.

 12. There will always be a demand for native-speaking EFL teachers in LOS.
 Thais cannot pronounce certain phonetic sounds and blends which are critical to the proper speaking of English.
 I am tutoring a very gifted 7 year old bilingual 1/2 Thai-1/2 Taiwanese boy.
 His English skills are more advanced than his Thai skills.
 He thinks in English, not in Thai.
 Still, he has major pronunciation problems which will probably never be overcome.
 Of all Asian countries, Thailand has the lowest English proficiency.
 For that reason, the schools must hire native English teachers.
-I would agree that a
+I would agree that an ethnic Thai, raised in an English speaking country could teach Thai, but I can also say that the Thais are very reluctant to hire such a person due to image issues.
+And how many ethnic Thais would want to return to LOS to teach?
+Not many.

 13. Let us know how you like the White Inn.
 Stayed there on my first trip to Pattaya in 1992.
 Welcome aboard and give a shout out when you arrive.